History of Eglin Air Force Base: Late Cold War era

 In 1979, the 4751st Air Defense Missile Squadron was inactivated.
 It had conducted practice Bomarc missile shoots for Air Defense Command crews since 1963, and was activated in February 1958 for testing of the Bomarc A and B models.

 On 1 July 1979, Southern Airways, serving Eglin since 1957, merged with North Central Airlines to form Republic Airlines.
 The new company continued operations to the Okaloosa Air Terminal.

-Flight-testing of modified C-130 Hercules for Operation Credible Sport were conducted at Eglin and Auxiliary Field 1 (Wagner Field) in 1980.

 The AGM-114 Hellfire missile underwent test firings at the Site C-7 Hellfire range on Range 72 from 1980.
 Upgraded Hellfire tests continue through 2011, with the AGM-114R Hellfire II being successfully tested in August 2010.

 The first AGM-65E laser Maverick missile was fired at Eglin AFB on 3 June 1980 from a Marine Corps Douglas A-4M Skyhawk.
 The missile was the laser-guided version of the USAF’s air-to-ground Maverick with a heavier warhead.
 It was being developed by Hughes Aircraft Company for use by the Marine Corps in close-air support of combat troops.

 On 25 October 1980, the historic Valparaiso Inn, which served as the Eglin Officers' Club during World War II, was destroyed by fire.
 It had remained vacant since another blaze severely damaged it on 2 March 1977.

 In 1981 the original building housing the Air Force Armament Museum was condemned and the facility closed until 1984.

 The Navy F/A-18 Hornet began climatic testing by the Air Force’s 3246th Test Wing at the McKinley Climatic Laboratory on 23 March 1981.
 The tests were designed to evaluate the F/A-18 airframe’s ability to withstand the wide range of temperatures and climatic conditions which the aircraft would experience in its everyday operations.

 The Hughes YAH-64 underwent testing in the McKinley Climatic Laboratory from 2 November to 16 December 1981, consisting of 14.4 hours of operating time.
 The U.S. Army Aviation Engineering Flight Activity was responsible for the evaluation of aircraft systems and the U.S. Army Aviation Development Test Activity was responsible for the mission equipment evaluation.
 The U.S. Army formally accepted its first production AH-64A Apache in January 1984.

 Southeastern Airlines, an Atlanta-based operation, commenced flights into Okaloosa Air Terminal on 15 November 1982.
 It was acquired by Atlantic Southeast Airlines, a Delta Connection carrier, on 1 April 1983.

 Despite performing the counter-insurgency tasks effectively, the Air Force chose not to acquire the Piper PA-48 Enforcer.